 I have worked in the tutoring industry for about 12 years.
 The greatest thing that I get out of tutoring students is the satisfaction that they are actually understanding the material that I am teaching them.
 I tend to focus more on the big picture of concepts; why it is important that we learn this topic so that we can move on to the next.

-I graduate from Sonoma State University with a Bachelor's of Science in Electrical Engineering with a Minor in Mathematics, so I have taken many Math and Science courses in my academic career.
+I graduate from Sonoma State University with a Bachelor's of Science in Electrical Engineering with a Minor in Mathematics.
+I have taken many Math, Computer and Science courses in my academic career.
 I am able to tutor in a wide variety of Math levels as well as some science classes.
 I would be honored to help your son or daughter to succeed!

 I have also been assisting students with test preparation for 10 years (SAT, ACT, GED, CSET, CBEST, etc.).I have recently begun pursuing a teaching credential to further assist students in their academic life.
 My dream is to teach high school mathematics.